Contrast-Security-OSS/docs/content/installation/setup/Installation-quick-start.md

 * The [Java agent](installation-java.html#java-overview) analyzes the behavior of Java web applications running on your container of choice.

-* The [.NET agent](installation-netinstall.html) analyzes the behavior of .NET web applications running on IIS as users interact with these applications.
+* The [.NET Framework agent](installation-netinstall.html) analyzes the behavior of .NET web applications running on IIS as users interact with these applications.

+* The [.NET Core agent](installation-netcore.html#netcore-overview) instruments and analyzers applications running in the .NET Core runtime.

 * The [Node agent](installation-node.html#node-overview) analyzes the behavior of Node.js web applications by using established techniques, such as source-to-source compilation, to intercept and add Contrast's sensors to an application prior to execution.

 * The [Ruby agent](installation-ruby.html#ruby-overview) provides runtime protection of Ruby on Rails web applications.

 * The [Python agent](installation-python.html#python-overview) provides runtime protection of Django, Flask and Pyramid web applications.